4.30 from 10 votes

 1. Aloo Gobi: A classic Indian dish made with potatoes and cauliflower cooked with spices.

-2. Baked Cauliflower: Cauliflower Spinach Bake is a healthy nutrition-rich side dish that is easy and quick to make.
+2. Baked Cauliflower: Cauliflower Spinach Bake is a healthy indian recipe which is nutrition-rich side dish that is easy and quick to make.

 3. Cauliflower Manchurian: An Indo-Chinese dish featuring crispy cauliflower florets in a tangy sauce.